OnlyJundong/parameter-golf/records/track_non_record_16mb/2026-03-29_HNet_ByteVsSubword_Study/README.md

 [Insurance ][Company ][Declares ][Living ][Man ][Dead ][George ][Johannesen ][is ][very ][much ][alive. ][Which ][is ][why ][it ][was ][so ][surprising ][when ][the ][Canadian ][man ][received ][a ][letter ][addressed ]["][To ][the ][Estate ][of ][George ][Johannesen." ][Even ][more ][surprising ][is ][that ][it ][came ][from ][his ][in]
 ```

-Across 100 validation samples, training reduces boundary count from ~120 to ~42–47 per 256-byte window.
-The trained byte260 model consistently produces word-aligned chunks with trailing spaces attached to the preceding word — a pattern that independently mirrors how BPE tokenizers handle whitespace.
+- Across 100 validation samples, training reduces boundary count from ~120 to ~42–47 per 256-byte window.
+The trained byte260 model consistently produces whitespace-aligned chunks with trailing spaces attached to the preceding word.

 ### Validation sample (sp1024, trained)